 ATTENTION – RESIDENTS OF REGIONAL SCHOOL UNIT 40

-A child who will be five on or before October 15, 2020, is eligible to attend kindergarten.
+A child who will be four on or before October 15, 2020, is eligible to attend Pre-K.